 Kinder Morgan is the largest energy infrastructure company in North America, based in Houston, Texas.
 They specialize in pipeline transport and oil storage and have 12 000 employees.

-Kinder Morgan implemented a new incident management system with EHS data analytics in a project that took 12 months.
+Kinder Morgan implemented a new incident management system with HSE data analytics in a project that took 12 months.
 Automation tools ensured consistency in near-misses management and provided better data visibility for management review.

 Kinder Morgan found that technical enablers improve reporting and discipline, and they found benchmarking incident data and risk analysis with customers of the implemented software tool was particularly valuable to the Kinder Morgan team.